 Last season saw Truls Mørk as Artist in Residence with the Oslo Philharmonic Orchestra – the orchestra’s first project of this kind.
 He has also recently collaborated with Lisa Batiashvili performing the Brahms Double Concerto with the Rotterdam Philharmonic Orchestra, the Deutsches Symphonie-Orchester Berlin (including a summer festival tour) and the Staatskapelle Dresden.

 A committed performer of contemporary music, he gave the UK premiere of Rautavaara’s Towards the Horizon with the BBC Symphony Orchestra in 2012.
-This work was recorded for Ondine with the Helsinki Philharmonic Orchestra under John Storgårds and won a 2012 Gramophone Award.
+This work was recorded for Ondine with the Helsinki Philharmonic Orchestra under John Storgårds and was nominated for a Grammy Award.

 “Truls Mørk… is on exceptional form here.
 Particularly in the 2003 Cello Concerto, he combines a seemingly flawless technical command with a real passion for the music.
 He delivers some truly beautiful sounds with his 1723 Montagnana, from icicles of harmonics to bronzed bass figures, yet there is a clarity and cleanness to everything he articulates…Strongly recommended.”
 (The Strad, June 2009)

 “Technically exacting, it is stunningly played by the great cellist, Truls Mork, who gives an equally commanding account of the first 'concerto', Herma.”
 (Yorkshire Post, May 2009)